Limited Cash-Out Refinance: What It Means and Why You Might Have One

 Why Would You Get a Limited Cash-Out Refinance?

-- You refinanced to lower your rate or to change the term — and your final loan structure just happens to leave a small amount to refund.
+1. You refinanced to lower your rate or change the term — and your final loan structure just happens to leave a small amount to refund.

-- You rolled up closing costs or prepaid taxes within your new mortgage.
+2. You rolled closing costs or prepaid taxes into your new mortgage.

 You don’t have to take the money provided for in a limited cash-out refinance.
-If you’ve no urgent need for it, you can ask your lender to apply it as a principal curtailment.
-Or, simply send the extra money as a one-time principal reduction at first payment.
-Often, lenders must re-underwrite the loan and send it back through the process for any loan amount changes, even reductions.
+If you have no urgent need for it, you can ask your lender to apply it as a principal curtailment — or simply send the extra money as a one-time principal reduction at first payment.
+Note that lenders often must re-underwrite the loan and send it back through the process for any loan amount changes, even reductions.

 Final Thoughts